Myth: Hospice care is only for people giving up on life.

 Myth: Choosing hospice means giving up control.

-Fact: Patients and families make the final decision about when to choose hospice and who provides care.
-The best care happens when hospice providers listen first and coordinate with the patient, family and the patient’s doctors.
+Fact: You are always in control of the level of your care and may come off of hospice at any time.
+Patients and families make the final decision about when to choose hospice and who provides care.
+The best care happens when we listen first and coordinate with the patient, family and your doctor.

 Myth: Hospice care is expensive.

 Fact:: Hospice is a fully funded Medicare/Medicaid benefit, unlimited in length, and is covered by many private insurance companies.
 Most plans cover hospice care, medications, supplies and equipment related to the hospice diagnoses with no out-of-pocket expenses to the patient.
 Care includes visits from nurses and other health care professionals, social services, certain therapies and spiritual counseling.
 The U.S. Department of Veteran’s Affairs also covers hospice care for veterans.

 Myth: Hospice happens at a hospital or hospice facility.

 Fact: Hospice is provided anywhere a patient calls home.
 Often that’s in the patient’s home or the home of a family member, but it could also be a nursing home, assisted living facility or hospital.

 Myth: Once you decide on hospice, you can’t go back.

 Fact: Patients can revoke hospice participation at any time.
 Their medical condition may improve or a patient may decide to pursue curative treatment again.
 Patients can reapply for hospice benefits at a later time, if necessary.